codepath/android_guides/Using-String-Resources.md

 public String myStringValue = getStringValue(myKey); // Returns string text
 ```

 This can be done similarly for other types of resources as well.
-Check out the [getResources](http://developer.android.com/reference/android/content/res/Resources.html) object and [getIdentifier](http://developer.android.com/reference/android/content/res/Resources.html#getIdentifier(java.lang.String, java.lang.String, java.lang.String\)) for more details.
+Check out the [getResources](http://developer.android.com/reference/android/content/res/Resources.html) object and <a href="http://developer.android.com/reference/android/content/res/Resources.html#getIdentifier(java.lang.String, java.lang.String, java.lang.String)">getIdentifier</a> for more details.

 ## References